nicklausbrown/data-science-platform-requirements/index.md

 - Generates documentation around inference pipelines input/outputs as well as SLAs

 ### Stakeholder Motivations
-- As a data scientist, I want an inference system, so that I can quickly and safely ship a model to production which has been thoroughly vetted and uses the components I used in development (preventing code rewrites); I want to use use simple configuration files to express complicated infrastructure requirements reducing DevOps knowledge requirements; I can also do analytics on model inputs and outputs to further improve them and debug issues
+- As a data scientist, I require an inference system, so that I can quickly and safely ship a model to production which has been thoroughly vetted and uses the components I used in development (preventing code rewrites); I require to use use simple configuration files to express complicated infrastructure requirements reducing DevOps knowledge requirements; I can also do analytics on model inputs and outputs to further improve them and debug issues
-- As a data engineer, I want an inference system, so that I can prioritize data source access based on SLAs in a straightforward way that allows me to prioritize at the division level — if necessary avoiding local optimization on projects, leveraging data access components again here also allows me to solve the problem once
+- As a data engineer, I require an inference system, so that I can prioritize data source access based on SLAs in a straightforward way that allows me to prioritize at the division level — if necessary avoiding local optimization on projects, leveraging data access components again here also allows me to solve the problem once
-- As a DevOps engineer, I want an inference system, so that I can govern model deployment and upgrading, define scaling and cost policies by default, guarantee security is being followed with model pipelines (and push it up to higher levels reducing likelihood of secret leaks), and provide fault tolerance with rollbacks and canaries
+- As a DevOps engineer, I require an inference system, so that I can govern model deployment and upgrading, define scaling and cost policies by default, guarantee security is being followed with model pipelines (and push it up to higher levels reducing likelihood of secret leaks), and provide fault tolerance with rollbacks and canaries
-- As a software engineer, I want an inference system, so that I can have a centralized location to request predictions from and that I have confidence my SLAs will be supported at the organizational level rather than team by team which allows me to develop software with confidence
+- As a software engineer, I require an inference system, so that I can have a centralized location to request predictions from and that I have confidence my SLAs will be supported at the organizational level rather than team by team which allows me to develop software with confidence
-- As a technical manager, I want an inference system, so that I have confidence that models in production come with full production support and vetting, no “thin-air” models, I can also monitor spending on inference for a given task or pipeline to ensure ROI requirements are met
+- As a technical manager, I require an inference system, so that I have confidence that models in production come with full production support and vetting, no “thin-air” models, I can also monitor spending on inference for a given task or pipeline to ensure ROI requirements are met
-- As a MLOps engineer, I want an inference system, so that the data necessary to perform data lineage, governance, and performance monitoring is guaranteed to be collected for all production models and that all pipelines (current and historical) are perfectly reproducible — due to containerization, model versioning, etc.
+- As a MLOps engineer, I require an inference system, so that the data necessary to perform data lineage, governance, and performance monitoring is guaranteed to be collected for all production models and that all pipelines (current and historical) are perfectly reproducible — due to containerization, model versioning, etc.

 ## Production monitoring system
 ### Implementation Details